hertzmann/hertzmann.github.io/_posts/2021-03-11-cryptoart.md

 In CryptoArt, that feeling of connection to the artist is even more diminshed, but it's potentially still here. **In a sense, what you are buying a connection with the artist.** Perhaps this connection is part of the importance of all the Tweets from artists publicly thanking people for buying their work: this helps reinforce that connection the buyer feels with the artist.

-**Depending on your point of view, CryptoArt could be the ultimate manifestation of conceptual art's separation of the work of art from the instantiation.** It is pure conceptual abstraction,  applied to ownership. **Or, [CryptoArt is the ultimate in cynical capitalism](https://everestpipkin.medium.com/but-the-environmental-issues-with-cryptoart-1128ef72e6a3), reducing art to pure conspicuous consumption and commodification.**
+**Depending on your point of view, CryptoArt could be the ultimate manifestation of conceptual art's separation of the work of art from the instantiation.** It is pure conceptual abstraction,  applied to ownership. **Or, [CryptoArt is the ultimate in cynical capitalism](https://everestpipkin.medium.com/but-the-environmental-issues-with-cryptoart-1128ef72e6a3), reducing art to pure conspicuous consumption** and further commodifying  personal relationships.

 In Victor Pelevin's satirical novel [_Generation "П"_](https://en.wikipedia.org/wiki/Generation_%22%D0%9F%22), the main character visits an art exhibition where only the names and sale prices of the works are shown.
-When he says he doesn't understand—where are the paintings themselves?—[it's made clear that this isn't the point;](https://youtu.be/CpAdOi1Vo5s?t=5434).  buying and selling is more important than the art.
+When he says he doesn't understand—where are the paintings themselves?—[it's made clear that this isn't the point](https://youtu.be/CpAdOi1Vo5s?t=5434).
+Buying and selling is more important than the art.

 _(Thanks to Alyosha Efros for telling me about Generation "П".)_